8 days from £949 per person

 Titan’s VIP door-to-door travel service collects you from home for your flight to Heraklion.
-On arrival, we transfer to Hersonissos and your choice of the Hersonissos Maris Hotel (4T) or Aldermar Royal Mare Hotel (5T), where we stay for seven nights on a half-board basis.
+On arrival, we transfer to Hersonissos and your choice of the Hersonissos Maris Hotel (4-star) or Aldemar Royal Mare Hotel (5-star), where we stay for seven nights on a half-board basis.

 We head for the dynamic capital of Crete today, the fifth largest city in Greece.
 Its inner harbour is guarded by the well-preserved Venetian fortress of Rocca al Mare and the bustling city has a rich cultural history, some of which can be seen in the Archaeological Museum.
 With restaurants, cafés and many small shops, it is a delight to explore.